Showing posts with label contact lenses. Show all posts

 One lens in.

-All photos are taken by yours truly during an afternoon with a clear sky.
-All close-ups are free from color-altering filters etc and that's so that the photos would appear as true to life as possible.
+All photos taken by me during a wintry morning with a clear sky.
+All close-up photos are free from color filters etc and that's so that the colors would appear as true to real life as possible.

 Indoors, natural room light.